-509.527.4307 - Walla Walla • 509.758.3339 - Clarkston www.wwcc.edu/asb
+509.527.4351 - Walla Walla • 509.758.3339 - Clarkston www.asb.wwcc.edu

-Students at Walla Walla Community College are encouraged and welcomed to participate in many programs and activities beyond the classroom.
+Students at Walla Walla Community College are encouraged to participate in programs and activities beyond the classroom.
 Events and activities are provided to assist students in pursuing a variety of interests, often at no cost.
-WWCC ASB provides many different activities throughout the year and offers assistance to campus clubs.
+The WWCC Student Activities team provides many different activities throughout the year and offers assistance to campus clubs.
+If you are interested in volunteering or helping with various events, place contact the Student Activities office for more information or visit our website.